jeanphilippemercier/microquake-3d-ui/docker/README.md

     "ws://localhost:9000/"
 ```

-And you can access it by pointing your browser to `http://localhost:9000/quake`
+And you can access it by pointing your browser to `http://localhost:9000` for remote rendering, or 'http://localhost:9000?renderMode=local' for local rendering.

+## Running the application

+Add `?renderMode=local` to the location url to invoke the application in local rendering mode.

+Authenticate by entering `test` and `test@seismic` in the username and password fields when prompted.